 Dental Implant Surgery

-In most cases, healing times range from 3 weeks to many months, depending on the condition of the bone in the jaw.
+In most cases, healing times range from 3 weeks to a few months, depending on the condition of the bone in the jaw.
 The need for bone grafting requires more healing time than when bone augmentation isn’t necessary.
-After an appropriate healing period, determined after the placement of the implants, an impression will be taken and the final crown(s) or bridge fabricated.
+After an appropriate healing period, determined after the placement of the implants, an impression will be taken, and the final crown(s) or bridge fabricated.
 An abutment will be attached to the implant and the final crown or bridge cemented to the abutment.